A better user experience can lead to increased satisfaction, more loyal customers, and ultimately more revenue.

 Validating & Refining UX Maturity Models

-To understand the characteristics of and value derived by UX maturity we wanted to take a more empirical approach at MeasuringU.
+To understand the characteristics of and value derived by UX maturity we wanted to take a more empirical services at MeasuringU.
 We started with the ideas put forth in the existing maturity models and looked to validate these ideas by surveying a broad sample of the UX industry.
 A visualization of this process can be seen in Figure 1.

 Building a Tool to Assess & Benchmark UX Maturity

 The first phase of developing a UX maturity model consisted of the creation of survey items based on in-depth interviews with senior managers and seasoned UX professionals at several companies including IBM, Autodesk, Capital One, and United Healthcare.
-Several of these professionals had previously been involved in assessments of organizational UX maturity, although one admitted that the approach was “a little bit like snake oil” with little consistency in measurement and reporting.
+Several of these professionals had previously been involved in assessments of organizational UX maturity, although one admitted that the services was “a little bit like snake oil” with little consistency in measurement and reporting.

 The interviewees expressed excitement about our endeavor and provided valuable insights that contributed to the development of our model.
 In particular, their integration in organizations at various levels of UX helped us refine our terminology and question wording to be understandable to our respondent pool.
 Our interviews also highlighted the need to assess product and organizational success in addition to UX maturity, as the aspiration of most organizations is not to be “mature” but to be successful.